DigitalMith/orion-persistence-of-vision/README.md

 ---

-## 🆕 What’s New in 3.0.3
+## 🆕 What’s New in 3.1.0

-  - ✨ Persona Refactor — Boundaries separated from identity; clearer distinction between *who Orion is* and *what Orion won’t do*.
+  - 🕒 **Timestamps in Episodic Memory** — every user and assistant turn now includes ISO-formatted timestamps for temporal recall.
-  - 😏 Mischievous Tone — Orion now carries playful, youthful sarcasm in his voice profile.
+  - 📊 **Importance Scoring** — each memory sentence is tagged with an automatically computed importance level; assistant turns receive a mild relevance boost.
-  - 📂 External Scaffold — New `external/` folder holds generic persona.yaml and open-source safe files.
+  - 🧠 **Richer Retrieval** — ChromaDB queries now prioritize important, recent memories, giving Orion a more grounded and context-aware voice.
-  - 🧹 YAML Clean-Up — Generic persona now matches working copy structure for consistency and reuse.
+  - 🔧 **Extension Stabilization** — `orion_ltm` refactored for consistent sys.path handling and CLI integration (no more `custom_ltm` confusion).

 ## ✨ Features